apify/apify-cli/COMMANDS.md

 DESCRIPTION
   The act is run under your current Apify account, therefore you need to be logged in by calling "apify login".
+It takes input for the act from default local key-value store by default.

 ```
 ### apify create